CurveDocs/curve-resources/docs/crv-token/overview.md

 ### **veCRV decay**

 The amount of veCRV a user has will decay over time as their unlock date draws closer.
 The `lockTime` parameter in the equation above should more aptly be called `lockTimeLeft`.
-In the above example if Alice locked 100 CRV for 4 years, then after 3 years she would only have 25 veCRV left as her lock time is now 1 year.
-The chart below shows the veCRV voting and earning power over time of a user who locks 100 CRV today for 4 years.
-The user is able to withdraw their CRV at the end of the locked period if they do not choose to re-lock before this time.
+In the above example if Alice locked 100 CRV for 4 years, then after 3 years she would only have 25 veCRV left as her lock time is now 1 year, if she relocked her CRV for another 4 years after 3 years, she would again have 100 veCRV and the 4 year lock would reset, the chart below shows this situation.
+Users can withdraw their CRV at any time after their veCRV has decayed to 0 (lock time has expirted).

-<canvas id="myChart"></canvas>
+<canvas id="decayChart"></canvas>

 The maximum duration of a lock is 4 years, users cannot lock for longer periods, instead they must re-lock to continue to keep their voting power at their desired level, e.g., 1 veCRV = 1 CRV.